ben-willis/grey-jcr/README.md

 EMAIL_PASSWORD=password
 ```

-#### Set up the Postgres database
+#### 4. Set up the Postgres database
 To set up the database you need to create the tables and add your user (defined in .env) as the website editor.
 To do this run `docker-compose run app npm run migrate-postgres`.
 This will create the required tables in the databse.
 Next you need to run `docker-compose run app npm run seed-postgres` to add yourself as the website editor.
 Note these steps are only required on installation and if you delete the postgres-data directory.

-#### Starting the app
+#### 5. Running the app
-Simply run `docker-compose up -d` to start the app in the background.
-You can then run `docker-compose logs -f` to follow the logs.
+Simply run `docker-compose up` to start the app in the foreground.
 Then visit "localhost:3000" in your browser to view the site.
+To stop the app simple press ctrl+c.

-#### Debugging the app
+## Development Tips
-Once started you can look at the logs useing `docker-compose logs`.
-You can also directly access the postgres database using `docker-compose exec postgres psql -U grey`.
+Here are a few tips and tricks that will allow you to develop:

-#### Stopping the app
+ - If you make any changes to any config or any of the source code you will need to run `docker-compose build` to rebuild the images
-To stop the app run `docker-compose down`.
+ - You can run the app in the background using `docker-compose up -d`.
+You can then follow the logs with `docker-compose logs -f` and stop the app with `docker-compose down`.

-#### Updating the app
+ - If you need to gain access to the postgres database cli run `docker-compose exec postgres psql -U grey`.
-If you make any changes to any config or any of the source code you will need to run `docker-compose build` to rebuild the images
+More to be added...

 ## Tests
 There are currently some tests in the test directory but how to run them has yet to be defined.